0xabe-io/0xabe-io.github.io/_posts/2016-04-18-PlaidCTF-fixedpoint.md

 categories: ctf exploit
 ---

 Here is another solution to a pwn challenge.
-They are no vulnerability per say, but a rather interesting way of getting code execution through floating point arithmetics.
+They is no vulnerability per say, but a rather interesting way of getting code execution through floating point arithmetics.

 # Basic information